kyleplathe/thrasher-covers-archive/README.md

 10. Tap "Done" to save the automation.

 Now, your iPhone will automatically set a random Thrasher cover as your lock screen at the specified time each day!

+## Automation for Daily Lock Screen Change

+To ensure your lock screen changes daily, set up an automation to run the shortcut at a specific time each day.
+This way, you'll always have a fresh Thrasher cover waiting for you.